-This module will focus on providing an understanding of the lifecycle of a clinical trial from design to publication and the key steps involved in their delivery.
+This module will focus on providing an understanding of the lifecycle of a clinical trial from design to publication, and the key steps involved in their delivery.
 Students will learn about the practical steps involved in setting up and managing clinical trials.
 While there will be a focus on UK practice, the knowledge gained will be applicable across a number of research settings and countries, particularly those who are signatories to the ICH-GCP tripartite agreement (EU, Japan and United States, 1996).

-The last date for receipt of complete applications is 5pm Friday 1st June 2018.
+The last date for receipt of complete applications is 5pm, Friday, 17 May 2024.
 Regrettably, late applications cannot be accepted.